 In addition to the plots themselves, the KLEE project has engaged in research on pastoral boma footprints and an audacious tree-thinning experiment.

-The overall project has thus far generated nearly 120 peer-reviewed publications, with over 80 from the exclosures, making KLEE the most scientifically productive field experiment ever carried out on the African continent.
+The overall project has thus far generated ~130 peer-reviewed publications, with over 90 from the exclosures, making KLEE the most scientifically productive field experiment ever carried out on the African continent.
 The KLEE plots have promoted collaborations among scientists from across the globe, producing cutting edge research and additional embedded experiments.
 These studies have been highly influential identifying the myriad ways that ecological communities are structured and function, and in particular how such insights can inform management and conservation actions.

-Primary Investigators: Dr Truman Young, (University of California-Davis), Dr. Corinna Riginos (The Nature Conservancy), Dr. Kari Veblen (Utah State)
+Primary Investigators: Dr. Truman Young (University of California-Davis), Dr. Corinna Riginos (The Nature Conservancy), Dr. Kari Veblen (Utah State University), Dr. Duncan Kimuyu (Karatina University), Dr. Wilfred Odadi (Egerton University), Dr. Amy Wolf (University of Texas), Dr. Lauren Hallet (University of Oregon)

 Project Manager: Dr Duncan Kimuyu